 Commuted sums for maintenance fees are required for new estates and roads adopted as public highway.

 These are set out in detail in the Council’s ‘Fees and Charges’.
-View the development fee calculation sheet (PDF document) for a summary of our commuted sums calculator.
+View the commuted sums (PDF document) for a summary of our commuted sums calculator.

 How to apply for a Section 38 or Section 278 agreement